mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

  * Should we add pylint or doxygen?
  * What belongs on the [Critical Jobs](http://builds.mantidproject.org/) tab?
 * TSC actions from last [PMB minutes](https://github.com/mantidproject/documents/blob/master/Project-Management/PMB/Minutes/PMBMinutes29thJan15.docx)
- * Create a user example for how to integrate none Mantid code with Mantid
+ * Create a user example for how to integrate non-Mantid code with Mantid
  * Determine what code in Mantid needs validation by scientific expert
 * Moving to a newer gcc on RHEL6.
 Decide on who should do the changes (Martyn)
 * Change default logging stream to `std::cout` rather than `std::clog` (which is basically `std:cerr`) (Martyn)